Mutoxicated/Omicron/README.md

 ### TokenProcess
 You create a token process with the tokenProc! macro.
 Though in reality this creates a tuple of type (T, TokenProcess), thus linking the specified process with the given token type.

-### Keywords
-Keywords match on the processed tokens to check if the contents match theirs.
-It is therefore assumed that, for keywords to work, you need to have some basic token processes like an identifier token.

 ### More info
 The project is documented with rust documentation comments, so whatever else you want, it's most likely either at the lib.rs or tokens.rs file!